 The flexibility of online study allows me to study at my own pace without the pressure of having to commit to a strict schedule.
 Studying on campus would have given me the opportunity of face-to-face learning but my decision to study online proved to be the best option considering my circumstances.
 It appears to have been a good choice especially after the difficulties we all had to endure last year due to the pandemic.

-I am getting closer to completing the GDL online but I am committed to enrol in the LPC LLM for September 2021.
+I am getting closer to completing the GDL online (now the PGDL online) but I am committed to enrol in the LPC LLM for September 2021.
 The next chapter in reaching my ambition of becoming a solicitor.

 I am extremely grateful to my tutors for the support and guidance that I have received.
 It is crucial, especially when studying online, to have your tutors checking your work and giving you constructive feedback in order to make sure that you are understanding your tasks and complete them correctly.